State police targeting speeders

-ARKANSAS (KFTA) — State police will be patrolling streets and highways and working overtime shifts between July 15-21 to ensure speed limits are being obeyed, Arkansas State Police.
+ARKANSAS (KNWA) — State police will be patrolling streets and highways and working overtime shifts between July 15-21 to ensure speed limits are being obeyed, Arkansas State Police.

 Police said they have seen many deaths as a result of speeding.